camerondurham/cs350-docker/README.md

 - `gcc-multilib` for 32-bit library support
 - `xv6-public` a slimmed-down, simplified operating system based on UNIX v6

+To match the CS350 VM, the commit being used is: `b818915`

 ## Getting Started